-Superb copperplate view of Nice from "Theatrum Sabaudiae" by Bleau.
+Superb copperplate view of Nice from "Theatrum Sabaudiae" by Johannes Blaeu.

-The Duke of Savoy invited Bleau J and sons to create a work of the cities etc in Savoy; known as a 'Town Book'.
+The Duke of Savoy invited Blaeu J and sons to create a work of the cities etc in Savoy; known as a 'Town Book'.

 Very decorative with two devices of cherubs holding the coat of arms of Nice.
 Banner title.
 Legend below with twenty-eight references to places in Nice.